Harmonic functions and instanton moduli spaces on the multi-Taub--NUT space: Introduction

 In the last section, Sect. \ref{five} we round things off by proving, as already mentioned, that our construction is complete in the sense that at least a whole connected component of the basic moduli space emerges this way.
 This will require however a quite tedious work.

-To this end first we provide a detailed construction of the twistor space of the multi-Taub--NUT geometry together with its real structure {\it \`a la} Hitchin \cite{hit1, hit3}.
+To this end first we provide a detailed construction of the twistor space of the multi-Taub--NUT geometry together with its real structure {\it \`a la} Hitchin \cite{bes,hit1,hit3}.
 Then we transform our anti-instantons constructed out of harmonic functions into holomorphic vector bundles on the twistor space in the spirit of the Atiyah--Ward correspondence \cite{ati-war}.
-More precisely, guided by a nice result of Atiyah \cite{ati} we also work out a smooth compactification of the twistor space which makes it possible to identify the harmonic functions used to construct anti-instantons via conformal rescaling with elements of certain Ext groups of the compactified twistor space (cf. Theorem \ref{harmonikus-ext} here).
-These groups can be used to obtain holomorphic bundles on the twistor space.
-In particular gluing data of the bundles corresponding to minimal Green functions can be worked out explicitly and one can conclude that the isometric $S^1$ action induces an isomorphism of these bundles therefore the associated ``centerless'' anti-instantons indeed must be gauge equivalent.
+More precisely, by the aid of Atiyah \cite{ati} we work out a smooth compactification of the twistor space which makes it possible to identify the harmonic functions used to construct anti-instantons with elements of certain Ext groups of the compactified twistor space (cf. Theorem \ref{harmonikus-ext} here).
+A novelty of our compactification compared to Atiyah's is that our resulting Ext groups have the correct dimension (cf. Lemma \ref{ext-lemma}) i.e., they inculde the constant harmonic functions as well.
+(Note that without compactification the Ext groups would be infinite dimensional.)

+These Ext groups can be used to obtain holomorphic bundles on the twistor space.
+In particular gluing data of the bundles corresponding to minimal Green functions can be worked out explicitly \cite{ati} and one can conclude that the isometric $S^1$-action induces an isomorphism of these bundles therefore the associated ``centerless'' anti-instantons indeed must be gauge equivalent.
 This provides us with the picture of the moduli space mentioned above.

 Working with the twistor space also can be viewed as a step toward establishing a general ADHM-like instanton factory \cite{che} which can be used to replace the conformal rescaling method; this is certainly necessary since our technique is not capable to grasp all higher energy moduli spaces.